 For those partners that would like to have deeper involvement:

-- Some organizations and schools will invite people from their community to join them at the event in Rhinebeck NY, or at a satellite event that they will host, so that they can continue conversations or work together afterward in the places where they live and work.
+- Invite people from your community to join you at the event in Rhinebeck NY, or at a satellite event that you host.
+Think about how you'd like to continue conversations or work together afterward and organize next steps.

-- These targeted efforts could include invitations and outreach to people within your own organization, your school, nearby schools, businesses, your town, your city or within your region or other networks.
-More information coming soon, including ideas to support you in how to do this.
+- Your outreach could include invitations to people within your own organization, your school, nearby schools, businesses, your town, your city or within your region or other networks.

 - Local partners may also wish to strategically invite key people such as their local officials, principals, superintendents or school board members to attend in person.
-As a partner organization, if you need guest passes to the event in Rhinebeck, NY for this purpose, please contact Moira Dwyer: Moirad@eomega.org.
+As a partner organization, if you need discounted or guest passes to the event in Rhinebeck, NY for this purpose, please contact us at OCSLstaff@eOmega.org to find out what is possible.

 Some partners may also work with local businesses or organizations to award sponsored attendance for youth leaders, thereby sending them to the event as ambassadors for their community.

-We are open to hearing any other creative ideas from partners about people and projects who we should know about, and how to best work together to join our efforts.
+We are open to hearing any other creative ideas from partners, including about projects and people who we should know, and how to best work together to join our efforts.